 The worst strings for beginners

-While I have already advised you on which strings to choose, I also wanted to address the subject of which strings to avoid at all costs.
+While I have already advised you on which strings to choose from as a beginner, I also want to discuss which strings you should avoid at all costs.

-First, the low cost steel strings.
-Indeed, even if the price of such a set of strings may seem attractive, sometimes between 5 and 15 euros, it is not a good investment.
-Not only will they be very difficult to play under the fingers, but they will probably not sound as good as you would expect on a violin.
-Unless this one is electric.
+First, you should avoid any bargain brand steel strings.
+Even if the low price might be tempting (sometimes only costing between 5 and 15 euros), it is not a good investment.
+Not only will they be very difficult to play, but they will probably not sound as good as you would expect on a classical (non-electric) violin.

-Secondly, I would also advise against gut strings, which can make your life hell.
-They are not only quite expensive, have a short life span and despite their pleasant sound are very unstable in tuning.
+Second, I would advise against gut strings, which can be a nightmare.
+Not only are gut strings expensive, but they have a short life span and despite their pleasant sound, are unstable and constantly need to be retuned.

 For further information

-I invite you to read this article that discusses the different types of strings.
+I encourage you to read this article which discusses different string types: